SirVeggie/comfyui-sv-nodes/README.md

 Currently includes simple nodes that I wanted for easier and more compact workflow creation, and flow control nodes.

-The Flow control nodes require my custom execution.py at [comfyui-flow-control](https://github.com/SirVeggie/comfyui-flow-control).
+~~The Flow control nodes require my custom execution.py at [comfyui-flow-control](https://github.com/SirVeggie/comfyui-flow-control).~~
+After the execution model inversion, my custom execution model is no longer compatible with latest comfy, and the relevant nodes have been removed at least for now.
+Instead new nodes that are compatible with the execution model inversion have now been added.
+I will probably try to add caching nodes back at some point.

 Beware of bugs.